blockbasenetwork/node/README.md

 3. The latest version of PostgreSQL (It should work fine with versions equal or after 12)

+**Note: Although standalone instances of MongoDB are supported, we recommend using a replica set.**

 ## Downloading the code
 To download the code follow these steps:
 1. Create a folder where the code will be downloaded to